APPLICATION CHECKLIST 2021

 Thank you for your interest in USC Viterbi’s Summer High School Intensive in Next-Generation Engineering – SHINE.
-Our program is designed for top performing high school students who have a strong academic record in STEM and research; this non-residential program is for Los Angeles-based commuters.
+Our program is designed for top performing high school students who have a strong academic record in STEM and research; because SHINE will be fully remote again in 2021 due to COVID, we can accept non-Southern California residents but give preference to students from the area.
 Applicants can request to be placed in their top three areas of engineering research, and we will do our best to make a good match.
 The professors of each research group make the final selection of whom to accept to their summer research group.

-Here’s a list of everything you’ll need to have ready before you sit down to complete the online SHINE application; you will NOT be able to begin the application and return to it later (it may be possible to save work on the application if you use the same computer, the same browser, and click the arrow at the bottom of the last page where you input info; however, we suggest you complete the application in one setting).
+Here’s a list of everything you’ll need to have ready before you sit down to complete the online SHINE application; sometimes applicants have trouble returning to an incomplete application so we encourage everyone to try to complete it in one session (it may be possible to save work on the application if you use the same computer, the same browser, and click the arrow at the bottom of the last page where you input info).
 Please also review our FAQ page or contact us.

-Applicants must be a rising sophomore, junior or senior in high school by fall semester, 2020, and need to be willing to participate in lab and/or computational research on the USC campus for at least 20 hours per week between June 15–July 31, 2020, primarily on Mondays, Wednesdays and Fridays.
-Once a student is matched to a research group, the Ph.D. student mentor will discuss specific hours, generally 9 am – 5 pm, in order to give the SHINE student family and research team the opportunity to discuss and adjust availabilities for a mutually agreed-upon schedule.
-This individualized agreement works best for students who balance SHINE with summer school or a part-time job.
+Applicants must be a rising sophomore, junior or senior in high school by fall semester, 2021, and need to be willing to participate in lab and/or computational research remotely for around 20 hours per week between June 14 – July 30, 2021, primarily on Mondays, Wednesdays and Fridays.
+Once a student is accepted into a professor’s research group, the Ph.D. student mentor will discuss specific hours for both synchronous collaboration and independent, asynchronous work — this gives the SHINE student family and research team the opportunity to create a mutually agreed-upon schedule.
+This individualized agreement works well if students balance SHINE with summer school or a part-time job.
+Friday mornings are always dedicated to the full cohort of students to learn and have fun together.

 Contact Information and Academic Background: